ERP5

 ERP5 is an open source ERP based on Python and Zope.
-It has the particularity of being based on a unified Model to describe its implementation.
+It has the particularity of being based on a unified model to describe its implementation.

 Unified model

 Whereas most ERPs are based on business field specific models and culture dependent ontologies, ERP5 uses a single model, called the Unified Business Model, that is used to describe all its components.
 This approach to enterprise modeling was introduced in 2002 by Smets and Carvalho.
-The UBM relies on 5 generic concepts, namely Node, Resource, Movement, Item and Path.
+The UBM relies on 5 generic concepts, namely node, resource, movement, item and path.
 According to Carvalho, abstraction and genericity not only reduce the complexity of ERP5 systems but also increase code reuse incentive and sustainability.
 Thanks to this unification, a typical ERP5 implementation thus consists of 20 to 30 tables whereas the implementation of an ERP based on traditional enterprise modeling requires thousands to tens of thousands of tables because they need to piece together several components.

 History

 ERP5 was created and is still mostly developed by Nexedi, an open source software publisher based in Lille (France), Dakar (Sénégal), Tokyo (Japan), Campos (Brazil) and Dresden (Germany).
-The first ERP5 implementation at Coramy, a midsize swimsuit manufacturer in the north of France, was awarded “Best ERP project” in 2004.
+The first ERP5 implementation at Coramy, a midsize swimsuit manufacturer in the north of France, was awarded "Best ERP project" in 2004.
 Little information is provided by Nexedi about the companies that use ERP5, apparently as part of corporate policy to protect trade secrets.
-Notable public users are Airbus Defense & Space, Bet'Eire Flow, Sénégal Government and Sanef.
+Notable public users are Airbus Defense and Space, BetEire Flow, Sénégal government and SANEF.